How Long to Bake Chicken Breast

 This post may contain affiliate links.
 Please read the disclosure policy.

-How long to bake chicken breast is an age-old question since, as a lean protein, it’s so easy to overcook.
-Even though we want tender and juicy chicken, all too often it turns out dry and chewy instead.
+Learn how long to bake chicken breast the right way to enjoy tender and juicy meat.
+As a lean protein, it’s so easy to overcook and become dry and chewy.
 Here you’ll find tips to easily make the perfect baked chicken breast every time!